Proportional ranked choice votingMore voter power, proportional results

-STV is used nationally in Ireland, in four Australian territories, in Scotland for local elections and was used provincially in Winnipeg, Calgary and Edmonton for 30 years.
+Proportional ranked choice voting was used to elect provincial MLAs in Winnipeg, Calgary and Edmonton for 30 years.
 It is the original proportional representation system.

 How it Works

-Voting is simple.
-Rank candidates as few or as many candidates as you want in any order you like.
+For voters, using proportional ranked choice is simple.
+Rank candidates (as few or as many as you want) in any order you like.
 You can rank across party lines.

-There are many excellent videos on STV counting on our youtube channel in the systems playlist.
-To get the basic idea of how the ballots are counted, we recommend this video:
+There are many excellent videos on counting on youtube, including on the systems playlist of our youtube channel.
+To get the basic idea of how the ballots are counted, we recommend this short video.